DmytroKhodarevskiy/T9Search/README.md

 ## Features

-- Read contacts from a text file in the LF format.
+- Read contacts from a text file in the LF format for Unix / CRLF for Windows.
 - Filter contacts based on user input.
 - Utilize T9 predictive text input method for efficient searching.
 - Display matching contacts with their associated phone numbers.